RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-User Manual/5-Tasks Experience/5-Tasks Experience.md

 - You can find your login credentials by reading the [Accessing Your Site](</docs/Rapid/1-Getting Started/accessing-your-site/accessing-your-site.md>) article.

-It is preferable to navigate to your tasks experience [using direct URL](</docs/Rapid/3-User Manual/2-Explorer/9-Tasks/Tasks-Experience.md#via-direct-url>), to avoid needing to use the wizard each time you wish to access your tasks.
+It is preferable to navigate to your tasks experience **using direct URL**, to avoid needing to use the wizard each time you wish to access your tasks.

 ## Tasks Experience Layout